arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/x8-getting-started/content.md

 ### Ethernet

 The Gigabit Ethernet physical interface is directly connected to the high density connector to the Portenta X8 board.
-The connector includes a LED for indicating activity using the color orange , there is also a LED using the color green to indicate speed.
+The connector includes a LED for indicating activity using the color orange, there is also a LED using the color green to indicate speed.

 To access the 1 Gbps connection Ethernet peripheral on the Max Carrier you can use the following command:
 ```python